apache/spark/docs/streaming-programming-guide.md

 Finally, `wordCounts.print()` will print a few of the counts generated every second.

-Note that when these lines are executed, Spark Streaming only sets up the computation it will perform when it is started, and no real processing has started yet.
-To start the processing after all the transformations have been setup, we finally call
+Note that when these lines are executed, Spark Streaming only sets up the computation it will perform after it is started, and no real processing has started yet.
+To start the processing after all the transformations have been setup, we finally call `start` method.

 {% highlight java %}
 jssc.start();              // Start the computation